klaftertief/email_newsletters/readme.md

 - multiple recipient groups
 - flexible recipient personalization
 - multiple senders
-- "sender personalization" (using the field's datasource output)
+- "sender personalization" can be done in XSLT (using the field's datasource output which includes the sender ID and value)
 - verbose log files, gzipped (if available)

 ### What this extension won't do